Sign Hell, Norway, CC BY-SA 3.0

 Like in the Book of Job, God and Satan appear to be on speaking terms, or even better, work together on a grand scheme and discuss what to do.
 Many Jews see Satan as an agent of God who tempts us into sinning so that he may accuse us in the heavenly court.
 That is also what the Quran says.
 A Christian might ask why the angels should have prostrated themselves before Adam.
 Jesus was the second Adam, so God made Jesus, the firstborn of the world, superior to the angels and made the angels worship Him (Hebrews 1:1-7).
 Satan is an imaginary character like Spike or Suzy.
 Satan is not the only red herring.
 The End Times are another.
 Suppose there will come an End Times.
 What can we know about it?
 So, what is the worth of the prophecies in the Bible and the Quran?

 The book ‘The Virtual Universe’ addresses the consequences of predestination.
 A prophecy is like a premonition.
 Why can fortune-tellers sometimes make accurate predictions?
 And why are their predictions unreliable at the same time?
-The answer is that the scriptwriter knows the future but not us.
+The answer is that the scriptwriter knows the future, but we don’t.
 And so, the script can make predictions come true to the point that we notice that something is off, while the proof of foreknowledge remains elusive.
+Furthermore, and that is a warning, a God who wrote the script is far more powerful than one who can merely send plagues and smite us for being ungrateful or disobedient or for any other frivolous reason.
+It is indeed next level.

 We can’t know the future because our knowing will alter it.
-If I know I will have a car accident tomorrow, I will remain home, and the accident will not happen, so if I am to have that accident, then I shouldn’t know.
+If I know I will have a car accident tomorrow, I will stay home, and the accident will not happen.
+If I am to have that accident, then I shouldn’t know.
 I may pass a sign saying, ‘You will have a car accident tomorrow’ and laugh about it, and the next day, I will find out it was a sign.
 As long as I don’t believe it is a sign, it can be precise.

 And so, the prophecies of the ancient Greek oracles only made sense in hindsight.
 In 1914, no one could have guessed that the licence plate number on Franz Ferdinand’s car, in which he was assassinated, referred to the end date of the upcoming world war triggered by that same assassination.
 The prophecy in Revelation can’t be accurate because too many people take it too seriously.
 If many people expect the End Times, they can’t know the specifics about that event.
 And no one knows the hour, not even Jesus knew.
 The specifics mentioned in the Bible may turn out to be correct in unsuspected ways, such as the prophecies of the Greek oracles.
 But we will only know in hindsight.